Blorum/blorum-docs/flags.md

 - 1: Allowed to perform action to themselves' contents.(For notes, it is the ability to create note with public visibility.)
 - 2: Allowed to perform action to themselves' contents, even if it is "protected".
 - 3: Allowed to perform action to everyones' contents, except those with an author that has the role of admin or moderator, and articles/posts with "protected".
-- 4: Allowed to perform action to everyones' contents, except those with an author that has the role of admin or moderator.
+- 4: Allowed to perform action to everyones' contents, except those with an author that has administrative flag
 - 5: Allowed to perform action to everyones' contents.

+## Fallback permissions
+Fallback permissions stored in "default", those 0-5 permission levels could be assigned to user's permission of specific category, tag...
+And could also be assigned to default fallback permissions when a resource is not protected by laws based on things like category.

 #### article.create
 ##### description